-I like statistical thinking and have great enthusiasm for scientific computing. mostly in R and C++.
-Consequently, I have been developing and maintaining several R packages for some research projects that I have participated in or been interested in.
-I believe it is an exciting and challenging world for statisticians and/or data scientists.
+I like statistical thinking and have great enthusiasm for scientific computing mostly in R and C++.
+Consequently, I have been developing and maintaining several R packages for some research projects in which I have participated or been interested.
+I believe it is an exciting and challenging world for statisticians or data scientists.

 One of my favorite statistical concepts is martingale learned from probability theory since